 Penalties for DUI

-Criminal penalties assessed against drivers convicted of DWI, DUI, or operating with an illegal BAC vary depending on certain factors.
+Criminal penalties assessed against drivers convicted of DUI or operating with an illegal BAC vary depending on certain factors.
 Prior convictions increase the severity of penalties, as would a higher BAC.

 For a first-time offender, penalties may include a term of imprisonment between two and 30 days.
 An experienced DUI attorney, however, could potentially argue for the imposition of a community service requirement in lieu of incarceration.
 Fines assessed range between $400 and $1,000 depending on the driver’s BAC.